Vexed01/Vex-Cogs/docs/cogs/github.rst

 but it certainly could be used for other situations where you want to manage GitHub issues from Discord.

-If you would like a way to search or view issues, I highly reccomend Kowlin's approved ``githubcards`` cog (on the repo https://github.com/Kowlin/Sentinel)
+If you would like a way to search or view issues, I highly recommend Kowlin's approved ``githubcards`` cog (on the repo https://github.com/Kowlin/Sentinel)